Continue reading on DataGuidance with:

 The Law does not specify whether the relationship between a data controller and processor must be managed through contractual agreements.

-However, the Law states that the subcontractor must present sufficient guarantees to ensure the implementation of security and confidentiality measures.
+However, the Law states that the data processor must present sufficient guarantees to ensure the implementation of security and confidentiality measures.

 8. Data Subject Rights